 At the Midwest Film Festival, a 501c3 not-for-profit organization, our mission is to showcase and celebrate the exceptional talent of regionally produced cinema while providing unwavering support and empowerment to these filmmakers.

 As the nation's only year-round film festival exclusively dedicated to the Midwestern filmmaker, we are deeply committed to building diverse audiences, offering valuable educational resources, and fostering inclusion to cultivate genuine relationships.
 Together, we are actively contributing to the growth and vitality of the local film industry, ensuring its continued success and lasting impact.

-The Midwest Film Festival is made possible in part by a grant from the Illinois Arts Council, which receives funds from the National Endowment for the Arts.
+The Midwest Film Festival is partially supported by a CityArts Grant from the City of Chicago Department of Cultural Affairs & Special Events and a grant from the Illinois Arts Council, which receives funds from the National Endowment for the Arts.

 Board of Directors

 mary kay cook

 Maria Estefania Mena Huertas